The Civil War (musical): Reception

-The Variety review of the Alley Theatre production said that the show was not "a traditional musical as a revue-style presentation of a song cycle.
+The Variety review of the Alley Theatre production said that the show was “not so much a traditional musical as a revue-style presentation of a song cycle.
 Wildhorn and co-creators Jack Murphy and Gregory Boyd impose precious little narrative structure on 'The Civil War', preferring instead to integrate individual, self-contained vignettes as elements in a thematically consistent but essentially bookless concert".
 The production used "rear-screen projections of photos, paintings and letters [to] evoke the period setting".

 It was panned by critics, including The New York Times, which found it "generic...without plot and essentially without character".

 The song "Tell My Father", originating from the musical, was adapted into a choir piece by Andrea Ramsey and continues to be performed by male choirs, separated from its original work.